jackw01/scanlight/README.md

 Scan all frames as RAW using fixed white balance and exposure.
 Exposure should be set such that none of the color channels are clipping.
 ##### 2. import
 Import scans into image editing software. **Use a linear RAW profile.** Apply lens corrections if necessary.
 Optionally, use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.
-##### 3. initial inversion
+##### 3. d-min balance
-Invert the black and white points for all scans using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.
+Neutralize the color of the minimum density (unexposed) areas of one negative, either by adjusting the white balance, adjusting the red, green, and blue channel max levels, or both.
-##### 4. white balance correction
+##### 4. inversion
-Manually correct the white balance on one scan, and if necessary, adjust the red, green, and blue channel min/max levels to remove color casts in the highlights or shadows.
-Apply these adjustments to all scans from that roll of film, and check other scans and make adjustments as necessary.
+Invert the black and white points using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.
 ##### 5. fine tuning
-Fine-tune the black and white points and curve for each scan using the Levels or Curves tool.
+Apply these adjustments to all scans from the same roll of film.
+Manually fine-tune the black and white points, and if necessary, white balance or curves for all scans.

 ### recommended reading, if you're curious